 Following your tour, pay a visit to the imposing and impressive Agra Fort, a perfect blend of Hindu and Mughal architecture and red sandstone and white marble.

-Day 4: Agra to Karauli via Fatehpur Sikri
+Day 4: Transfer to Karauli via Fatehpur Sikri

 It's an early start today to get to the Taj Mahal in time to watch the sunrise over one of India's most beautiful and iconic buildings.
 Completed in 1653, it took 20,000 craftsmen 22 years to build this breathtaking memorial to love, and it stands the test of time as a beautiful monument to the everlasting nature of love today.